jbowes/repl/content/strategies-for-asynchronous-apis.md

 title: Strategies for Asynchronous APIs
 date: 2021-04-08T11:06:00-03:00
 summary: |
+  Most APIs will require some form of non-blocking or asynchronous mechanisms for specific endpoints.
+It could be an import task that takes minutes or hours, report generation, or even deleting a resource.
+In any case, whatever the caller is asking for can't be done immediately...
 description: |
+  How to make your APIs procrastinate more than you do.
 ---

 Most APIs will require some form of non-blocking or asynchronous mechanisms for specific endpoints.
 It could be an